This post may contain affiliate links, view our disclosure policy.

 We absolutely loved our afternoon trip to Venice Beach in Venice Beach, FL!
 This is why we recommend that you include a stop here in your Siesta Key family vacation!

-Venice Beach is unique in that is has a high density of fossilized shark teeth that can be found ashore.
+Venice Beach is unique in that it has a high density of fossilized shark teeth that can be found ashore.
 There are also many opportunities to see wild dolphins here.

 In addition, the beaches along Venice are home to a large number of marine turtle nests.
 These can be found between the months of May and October.

 Sharky’s is located right on Venice Beach with direct views of both the beach and fishing pier.
-There is indoor and outdoor seating, a gift shop, and a super fun and laid back tropical vibe.
+There is indoor and outdoor seating, a gift shop, and a laid-back tropical vibe.